loot/loot/docs/app/usage/main.rst

 Load Order Backups
 ^^^^^^^^^^^^^^^^^^

-LOOT automatically backs up the current load order before applying a sorted load order or fixing an ambiguous load order.
-Only the three most recent backups are retained.
+In addition to the "Back Up Load Order" Game menu action, LOOT automatically backs up the current load order before applying a sorted load order or fixing an ambiguous load order.
+Only the three most recent automatic backups are retained.
+LOOT never deletes manual backups.

 Backups are stored as JSON files in the LOOT's data folder for the current game.
 The files use the naming scheme ``loadorder.<creation timestamp>.json``.